emberjs/guides/source/tutorial/ember-data.md

 Currently, we're using hard-coded data in the `rentals` route handler file to set the model.
-This is good for demonstrating how routing and templates use model information, but very limited in practice.
-As our application grows, we will want to be able to create new rentals, make updates to them, and delete them.
-Ember integrates with a model data management library called Ember Data that will provide this functionality.
+As our application grows, we will want to be able to create new rentals, make updates to them, and delete them, and store them on a backend server.
+Ember integrates with a model data management library called Ember Data that makes this easy.

 Let's generate our first Ember Data model: